 Geranium essential oil can help balance your hair’s natural oil production.
 This can help reduce the likelihood of frizz and repair your hair strands.

 Roman Chamomile essential oil has some moisturizing and soothing properties.
 It can help with dry hair or scalps, adding nourishment and hydration to your frizzy hair.

 how to make a hair mask for frizzy hair

-First, the 2 tablespoons of coconut oil needs to be just barely melted but not hot.
-To soften your coconut oil, place in a glass bowl and microwave for 5-10 second increments, making sure to check on it each time.
+First, the 2 tablespoons of coconut oil need to be just barely melted but not hot.
+To soften your coconut oil, place it in a glass bowl and microwave for 5-10 second increments, making sure to check on it each time.